abdulraoufatia/DevOps-Course-Starter/README.md

 ## Running the App

-Once the all dependencies have been installed and relevant information has been inputted, start the Flask app in development mode within the poetry environment by running:
+Once all dependencies have been installed and relevant information has been inputted, start the Flask app in development mode within the poetry environment by running:

 ```bash
 poetry run flask run